chezeng/Media/WhatIAM/articles/brain_in_a_vat.md

 > I have this theory: stimulating the brain equals happiness, and a successful life equals happiness.
 So, stimulating the brain must mean having a successful life.
 It all seems to come down to the brain.

 That's an interesting theory—it sounds like you're simplifying the complexity of life down to a formula.
 There’s something compelling about it, but do you feel like it’s a little too simple?

 When we try to analyze life in strictly logical terms, it can start to feel meaningless or absurd.
 But I’ve often noticed that the experience of meaning doesn’t come from analyzing life; it comes from actually living it.

 Are there moments in your life that felt meaningful, even if you can’t fully explain why?
 Times when you felt truly alive, connected to others, or moved by beauty?
 Those experiences are real, even if they don’t fit into a formula.

 > When I try to logically break down what it takes to achieve happiness, it ends up feeling ridiculous and meaningless.
-Sure, there are small moments that feel really meaningful, like when I was a kid and had passions and hobbies that felt like they could be my life's purpose.
-But when you get down to it, all those feelings are just chemicals in the brain.
+When you get down to it, all those feelings are just chemicals in the brain.
 In theory, we could just stimulate our brains to feel anything we want.
 When I think of it that way, it makes all our efforts seem pointless.

 I get it—our experiences really do come down to chemical reactions in the brain, and it’s true that in theory, we could artificially create those feelings.
 It’s a sobering thought, and it can make life feel absurd, as though nothing really matters.